 My binocular encounter with humpback whales last week left me hungry for more.
-So when Stacy called with the news that Endless Summer Private Charters had room to take us on a whale-watching excursion on Friday morning, we abandoned other plans.
+So when Stacy called with the news that Endless Summer Private Charters (now Big Island Shaka) had room to take us on a whale-watching excursion on Friday morning, we abandoned other plans.
 This was our chance to get out on the Pacific Ocean and see the whales up close.
 Federal regulations require vessels to maintain a 100 yard distance on an approach, but you can get closer if the whales come to you.
 We had high hopes and were not disappointed.

 We sailed with Captain Bryan out of Kawaihae Harbor.
 This is a commercial harbor, one of two on the island where ocean-going ships deliver everything we can’t produce ourselves.
 But it’s also available for small boat launches, kayaking in the sheltered cove, picnicking and beach volleyball.
 Even the Hawaii Preparatory School’s Hawaiian Canoe Paddling Team trains there.